jellyfin/jellyfin-sdk-kotlin/README.md

 ### Third party clients

-  - [Gelli](https://github.com/dkanada/gelli) is a music-focused Android client.
+  - [Findroid](https://github.com/jarnedemeulemeester/findroid) provides a native user interface to browse and play movies and series.

 _Want to add your project?
-Please create a pull request!_
+We'd love to know about it, open an issue or create pull request!_